madprops/nap/README.md

 `argtail:` Get the rest of the arguments.

 `add_example:` Add an example to show in the help.
+Receives title and content.
+Content can have multiple lines.
+If a line starts with # it is treated as a comment.

 `print_help:` Prints the help.